 Jorg: The next thought I had was, World Updates are really well received.
 We see how many people engage with it.
 At some point, I sat here and thought why aren’t we doing more on aircraft.
 When you then research it, every country and region has its own story with aviation.
 The German’s say they invented Aviation, the Italians say they do – loads of people do.
 Every region has their own story, famous fliers, great feats and also local companies that make planes.

 I had this idea so that we can shine the light on planes that are really locally known.
 Ended up picking a plane from Germany known as the JU-52.
 It’s a famous plane in Germany; a beloved plane.
 We scan the plane down to 1mm both internally and externally.
 This is a digital preservation effort.

 We can get these planes and integrate it with the simulator and preserve it through some kind of virtual museum.
 In this case, we worked with Bernd Junkers, grandson of Hugo Junkers.
 He had a lot of information you can’t typically get.
 We also worked with organisations and pilots who flew the plane to help us get as close as we can to preserve the plane.
 The curators at the museums love it!
 We work together, give them the scans, give them some money to help them continue funding the maintenance and preservation of these planes.
 Currently, we are working with over 40 museums across the planet.

 This is the beginning of a series of classic planes.

-My goal is to keep the pricing as affordable as possible and have as as many people as possible can fly this plane.
-It really does some service for aviation and the history of it.
+My goal is to keep the pricing as affordable as possible and have as many people as possible can fly this plane.
+It really does some service for aviation and its history.
 To bring some of these planes from the past back into people’s brains.